krishnakumarsekar/Smart-Card-Reader-for-EDGE-without-Applet/Java and Server based Good Solution without Applet ,Browser Plugin and Extension/README.md

         1. How to use
             - Deploy the SCARDREADER.EAR in a secure server (will be converted to JAR in future version)
-            - place the SCARDREADER.db sqlite file in the place you want in the server machine and assigned to a environment variable SCARDREADER in the server
+            - Put the SCARDREADER.db sqlite file under D directory ,Will Convert to deploy inside the server in future release
             - Load index-SCARDREADER.html dynamically in the area of the page you want using angular or Backbone JS or
             - Add the content in index-SCARDREADER.html in your web page